YsFred4/IGME-340-Fall-2020/assignments/project-1.md

     - check to see the device type
     - Be sure that the words can still fit on the smallest phone screens available in the simulator (the iPhone SE)
 - The app has a custom App icon - designed and created by you - for all tablet and phone sizes.
 [Here is a tutorial on how to create an app icon](https://designmodo.com/ios-app-icon-photoshop).
 If you already have an image file you think could work as your icon (at least 1024x1024 pixels ideally), services like https://makeappicon.com/ios12icon will generate all of the required icon sizes for you. (*-3% if not done*)
 - Create a start up screen (on LaunchScreen.storyboard) that has the name of your app and your team members on it.
-Use an image (drag out a `UIImageView`), use auto-resizing or auto-layout to position it, and make sure it looks good on both iPhone and iPad. (*-3% if not done*)
+Use an image (drag out an `Image`), use auto-resizing or auto-layout to position it, and make sure it looks good on both phones and tablet sizes. (*-3% if not done*)
-- BOTH partners bring the app to class installed on their iOS hardware (*-3% if not done*)
+- BOTH partners push the app to AppCenter and push to the professors device (*-3% if not done*)

 <hr><hr>